openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

 This demo showcases inference of Object Detection networks using Async API.
 Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
 Specifically, this demo keeps the number of Infer Requests that you have set using `nireq` flag.
-While some of the Infer Requests are processed by Inference Engine, the other ones can be filled with new frame data and asynchronously started or the next output can be taken from the Infer Request and displayed.
+While some of the Infer Requests are processed by OpenVINO™ Runtime, the other ones can be filled with new frame data and asynchronously started or the next output can be taken from the Infer Request and displayed.

 This technique can be generalized to any available parallel slack, for example, doing inference and simultaneously encoding the resulting
 (previous) frames or running further inference, like some emotion detection on top of the face detection results.